Guar gum futures up on export demand

 Magazine Archives

-New Delhi, May 9 (PTI) Guar gum prices rose by Rs 29 to Rs 8,880 per 5 quintal in futures trade Thursday amid upbeat export demand at the physical market.
-On the National Commodity and Derivatives Exchange, guar gum for delivery in May contracts was trading higher by Rs 29, or 0.33 per cent, to Rs 8,880 per 5 quintal, showing an open interest of 5,085 lots.
-The most-active delivery in June contracts, too, was up by Rs 10, or 0.11 per cent, to Rs 8,995 per 5 quintal, mirroring an open interest of 58,975 lots.
-PTI ADI SHWSHW
+New Delhi, May 7 (PTI) Guar gum prices rose by Rs 20 to Rs 9,085 per 5 quintal in futures trade Tuesday amid upbeat export demand at the spot market.
+At the National Commodity and Derivatives Exchange, guar gum for most-active delivery in June contracts was trading higher by Rs 2O, or 0.22 per cent, at Rs 9,085 per 5 quintal, showing an open interest of 315 lots.
+The delivery in July contracts, too, was up by Rs 49, or 0.53 per cent, to Rs 9,220 per five quintal, mirroring an open interest of 2,045 lots.
+PTI ADI RUJ SHWSHW

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today